techiesodiq/alx-interview/README.md

-This is a readme file for alx-interview project
+This is a readme file for alx-interview project by Sodiq Akanmu